 Like many of the more remote destinations in Indonesia, much of the diving around Alor and Pantar was only accessible by liveaboard boats for many years.
 However there are now several resorts in Kalabahi Bay and one on the northern tip of Pantar, giving guests a range of locations and budgets to choose from.
 There are also operators based out of Kupang on Timor that run trips in Alor during the high season.
 And of course, there are still some incredible liveaboards that visit the area, giving visitors the opportunity to explore some of the more far flung islands in the region beyond Alor and Pantar.

 Alor can be dived year round but during the rainy season between December and March, sea conditions can make some of the sites more difficult to dive and the visibility is reduced.
 Some resorts shut down during this period for renovations and maintenance.
-Probably the best time of year is October and November, when the currents are strong and the water is cold - increasing the chances of seeing the hammerheads and other bigger animals, including whales and dolphins that migrate through the area.
+Probably the best time of year is September to November, when the currents are strong and the water is cold - increasing the chances of seeing the hammerheads and other bigger animals, including whales and dolphins that migrate through the area.

-Water temperatures vary from a low of around 24-25C in March and April and again in October and November, to a high of 28C or more from May to September during the southeast monsoon.
+Water temperatures vary from a low of around 24-25C in March and April and again in September to November, to a high of 28C or more from May to September during the southeast monsoon.
 The visibility is normally closely tied to the rains and can drop to below 15m before and during the wet season but increase to an incredible 40m in the middle of the dry southeast monsoon between June and October.
 Plankton blooms can hit particular areas during this period so the incredible visibility is never guaranteed!

 One week of diving gives guests enough time to thoroughly explore both Alor’s incredible reefs and muck diving sites, and this package includes 7 nights in a beachside bungalow, 2 guided boat dives on dive days, unlimited diving on the house reef and all meals.
 The resort does not charge a single supplement.
 Upgrade is available to the resort’s luxury bungalow.